umarsamad/ejabberdSourceInstall/README.md

 Directory for logs: /var/log/ejabberd
 Database spool dir: /var/lib/ejabberd

+What's New:

-Script Checked on Debian Buster with backports and Ejabberd 19.09
+- Script Checked on Debian Buster with backports and Ejabberd 20.04

-Please note that Elixier was not included in the Script as part of the Dependency Install.
-However if installed the Elixier related Functionality would also be made available.
+- Ejabberd STUN/TURN Support in Ejabberd 20.04 tested working using this script.
+- User Prior to Running Scripts can select the Git Repository for the ejabberd version to be installed.
+Checked and working
+- Script also can now Upgrade the Existing Git Based Installation
+- Elixier is now supported, however not tested.
+This is just installation.

+Installation Notes:

+- In Case of an existing ejabberd installatin , the ejabberd.yml file will be renamed with extension ".bak"
+- Post Installation whether "From Scratch New" or Upgrade the "Ejabberd.yml" file part of the installation is renamed to "ejabberd.yml.new".
+Ensure to rename it back to ejabberd.yml and restart the ejabberd services"

 Notes: ejabberd-contrib Modules are not Compiled.
 For them Seperately Compile them using erlc and copy the beam files to /usr/local/ejabberd/ejabberd-module or what is your setting in ejabberdctl.cfg